Kalepa/terraform-local-file-data/README.md

 Specifically, it will *always* create or overwrite the specified file, regardless of whether the content has changed.
 It does not track the state of the file.

+This module has been tested on Linux and Windows, but not MacOS.
+In theory, it should function on any Unix-based OS that supports `bash` and `base64` commands, or any Windows-based OS that supports PowerShell.

 ## Usage

 ```